ANUcybernetics/panic/priv/static/md/about.md

 "engine" is an ([Ash](https://hexdocs.pm/ash/) +
 [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/))
-[Elixir](https://elixir-lang.org) app, and it talks to various different hosted genAI platforms to run genAI models created by OpenAI, Anthropic, Meta, Amazon, Google, Microsoft and more.
+[Elixir](https://elixir-lang.org) app, and it talks to various different hosted GenAI platforms (e.g. [Replicate](https://replicate.com)) to run GenAI models created by OpenAI, Anthropic, Meta, Amazon, Google, Microsoft and more.
 The outputs of these models (text, images and audio) are displayed live, in real-time, for viewers on screens anywhere in the world.

 ## PANIC!
 Research Questions